How to Prove Five Overlooked Causes of Car Accidents

-Each year in June, the National Safety Council (NSC) observes National Safety Month to increase public safety awareness and reduce preventable injuries and deaths.
-One of the most important aspects of this mission is reducing car crashes, which are among the leading causes of preventable fatalities and injuries in the U.S. — especially among people ages 16–25, who die more often due to traffic crashes than from any other preventable cause.
+Too many car accident causes involve common, preventable risk factors like cell phone use, sloppy vehicle maintenance, and driver inexperience.
+In fact, car crashes are among the leading causes of preventable fatalities and injuries in the U.S. This is especially true among people ages 16–25, who die more often due to traffic crashes than from any other preventable cause.

 1. Distracted Driving

 Whether drivers are texting, looking at their GPS, eating a sandwich, or chatting with a friend, it pulls their attention away from the road, causing a shocking number of wrecks.
 In 2019 alone, the Texas Department of Transportation reported the following data:

 - Cell phone use led to at least 3,842 car wrecks.

 - Distraction in the vehicle contributed to roughly 12,903 crashes.